 Do you ever feel like you are getting left behind?
 I mean, not all of us can fly around the country attending trade shows and manufacture training sessions.

-We’d like to tell you about the “Live Sound Summit”, happening ONLINE Sunday and Monday, June 2nd/3rd, hosted by live sound engineer, author, teacher, and coach Nathan Lively.
+We’d like to tell you about the “Live Sound Summit”, that happened live Sunday and Monday, June 2nd/3rd, hosted by live sound engineer, author, teacher, and coach Nathan Lively.
+It was a great time for all those who attended, but it you couldn’t make it, all of the sessions were recorded and available now as a package.

 Nathan Lively is the host of the Sound Design Live podcast where he interviews industry experts about all things live sound.

-Once a year he brings together the best of the best to offer a 2-day online (watch from anywhere) summit with 17 different presenters over 2 days (16 hours) for the Live Sound Summit.
+Once a year he brings together the best of the best to offer a 2-day online summit with 17 different presenters over 2 days (17 hours) for the Live Sound Summit.

-Join live from your living room, kitchen, or favorite coffee shop on June 2nd and 3rd.
-Interact with other attendees, get your questions answered, and with the optional All Access Pass, watch the presentations over and over, or watch them later if you can’t make it live.
-Plus with the All Access Pass not only can you watch the session later, you get all the slides and handouts.
+Watch the session recordings live from your living room, kitchen, or favorite coffee shop anytime.
+Watch the presentations over and over.
+Plus with the recordings purchase, not only can you watch the session, you get all the slides and handouts.

 Here’s who is speaking and what you’ll learn at the Live Sound Summit.

-Robert Scovill will be sharing his experiences from his 35-year career working with Tom Petty & The Heartbreakers, Matchbox Twenty, Jackson Browne, Rush, Def Leppard, and Prince.
+Robert Scovill talked about “Optimizing Gain Structure and Console Management” from his experiences learned from his 35-year career working with Tom Petty & The Heartbreakers, Matchbox Twenty, Jackson Browne, Rush, Def Leppard, and Prince.

-Nicholas Radina, Touring Monitor Engineer for O.A.R., will be teaching “Monitor World IEM Mixing Tips and Techniques”.
+Nicholas Radina, Touring Monitor Engineer for O.A.R., shared “Monitor World IEM Mixing Tips and Techniques”.

 Nervous about networking?
-Bodo Felusch will be teaching the session “Don’t panic! …it’s only a network”.
+Bodo Felusch’s session is “Don’t panic! …it’s only a network”.

 Wireless Microphone Training